Who Is East Area Rapist Suspect Joseph James DeAngelo?

 In 1976, DeAngelo returned to Placer County as an officer with the Auburn Police Department.

+Most of the personnel records from the period are now gone.
+Most of what is known of DeAngelo comes from the local newspaper, the Auburn Journal.
+In a picture from the paper, DeAngelo is interacting with a local youth baseball team.

+"Very possibly he was committing the crimes during the time he was employed as a peace officer and, obviously, we’ll be looking into whether it was on the job," said Sacramento County Sheriff Scott Jones.

 DeAngelo was arrested for shoplifting a can of dog repellent and a hammer from a Sacramento-area shop in the summer of 1979.
-He was fired from the Auburn Police Department a few months later.
+He was convicted and fined $100 then later fired.
+According to the Auburn Journal, he began appeal proceedings but did not follow through.

+The Auburn Police Department is still a part of the ongoing investigation and is helping as much as it can.

+"The real issue is how we can help those agencies in helping to investigate this case and trying to prosecute this case.
+Anything we can do to assist those agencies we’ll be happy to do it," Pecoraro said.

 Years of Crime